psycedelicAI/high-security-facility-concept/docs/operations/master-watcher-operations-model.md

 - operator fatigue or shift state
 - competing incidents
 - current degraded-operation level
+- camera calibration confidence

+The system should show the reasoning behind recommendations.

-The system should not present a recommendation as an unquestionable decision.
+It should not present a recommendation as an unquestionable decision.

 ---

 ## Master Watcher Interface

-The Master Watcher is a central horizontal, touch-enabled facility representation located in the security control room.
+The Master Watcher is a central, horizontal, touch-enabled facility representation located in the security control room.

 It follows the same orientation as the facility and provides: